CONTENTS

 Darcy Smycniuk:

-partnered with Cameco and SIIT in northern Saskatchewan to deliver a northern
+Cameco and SIIT in northern Saskatchewan to deliver a northern trades training

-trades training program at Rabbit Lake.
-And it was really focused on increasing
+program at Rabbit Lake.
+And it was really focused on increasing the number of

-the number of women in skilled trades at Cameco and other northern mining
+women in skilled trades at Cameco and other northern mining operations.
+These

-operations.
-These individuals were trained by a female journeyperson.
-It was 10
+individuals were trained by a female journeyperson.
+It was 10 female

 industrial and heavy mechanics, carpentry, electrical, plumbing, and welding.